 - Relax in Hanmer Springs Thermal Hot Pools

 - Cycle and walk through the beech forest at the Nelson Lakes National Park

-- Partake in wine tasting at premier Marlborough wineries
+- Partake in a wine tour and tasting at Yealand’s Family Estate

 - Enjoy winery lunches in Waipara & Marlborough

 - Visit the Omaka Aviation Heritage Centre

 The Marlborough Wine Trail cycle tour gets underway as we head north to the Waipara grape growing region.
 Here we commence our first bike ride (14km) which takes you on a tour of the Waipara countryside and vineyards, before enjoying lunch at a cellar door.
 After lunch we travel a short distance in our support vehicle to our next cycle ride, through the lovely Scargill Valley, dotted with some of the farms original homesteads (22km).
 At the conclusion of the days cycling we head to the alpine resort town of Hanmer Springs and our accommodation.
 Enjoy a soak in the thermal hot pools, before our evening meal.